Enjoy the fresh sounds produced by young musicians in a historic music hall

 Please tell us what kind of pianist you aspire to be.

-What is your own color?
+What is "your own color"?

-What does the piano mean to you?
+What exactly does the piano mean to you?

 Umm... (laughs) People often tell me that my high notes have a sparkling quality, so I guess it's that (blushes).